 Is that a 475-year age gap I see?
 Is that a teen dating an octogenarian?

 I always feel vaguely cheated.
 Is that it?
 Is that all?
 You’ve lived for hundreds of years, and all I get is a foot-stamping romance-novel trope, muttering “mine” uneasily under its breath?
-You are my immortal heroines acting with all the self-possession of a teen high on red bull and sugar.
-Continue reading
+Or else you are my immortal heroine acting with all the self-possession of a teen high on red bull and sugar.
+Continue reading →